ErwanR123/Portfolio_Management_Project/README.md

    - Evaluate the covariance matrix to assess asset relationships.
 3. **Portfolio Optimization**:
    - Find the Tangent Portfolio by maximizing the Sharpe ratio.
-4. **Visualization**:
-   - Plot the Efficient Frontier.
-   - Highlight the Tangent Portfolio on the plot for easy interpretation.

 ---

 ## **Technologies Used**